 The Takeaway: You may be able to charge a rent premium, but there are a few hassles that will go along with it.

-As a property owner, you will have the opportunity, in most cities, to decide whether you want to include utilities within monthly rent payments or let your tenants make these payments.
-It's a question you’re going to have to wrestle with if, if you haven’t already, when conjuring up the terms of a lease and setting the rent: Who is going to pay for things like electric, gas, water, heat and so on?
-You?
-The tenant?
+As a property owner, you will have the opportunity, in most cities, to decide whether you want to include utility service as part of the monthly rent.
+It's a question a landlord has to answer when writing up the terms of a lease and setting the rent: Who is going to pay for things like electricity, gas, water, heat, and so on?

 Rental Property Utilities 101

-Like: Do you have separate utility meters?
-That will give you the flexibility, right off the bat, to either include utilities or let your tenant take care of the electricity bill.
+Do you have separate utility meters?
+If so, you will have the flexibility, right off the bat, to either include utilities or let your tenant take care of the electricity bill.

 If not, it may be difficult for you or your tenants to determine who owes what.
-Of course meters can be installed or retrofitted.
-But this is going to cost you and it isn't an insignificant expense.
-Such devices start at over $1,000 per meter, depending on the building—and could be a hassle you want to avoid.
+Of course, meters can be installed or retrofitted.
+But this is going to cost you, and it isn't an insignificant expense.
+Such devices start at over $1,000 per meter, depending on the building.
 If you are considering utilities with apartment rent, consider the number of separate meters that would be needed.
 Those costs can really add up!

 It's also a good idea to take into account the competitiveness and price sensitivity of the local rental market.
-Including utilities will obviously require a higher rent.
+Including apartment utilities will require a higher rent.
 While most prospective tenants will take this into account, many won't.
-So if you choose not to include utilities you can market the rental unit at a lower price and draw more interest –especially from renters who look at price first and details later.
+So if you choose not to include utilities, you can market the rental unit at a lower price and draw more interest –especially from renters who look at price first and details later.

 The "Pros" and The "Cons" of Including Utilities in Rent